smalot/MagentoConnectorBundle/README.md

 In order to export products to Magento you need to create a soap user on Magento and give him all rights.

-After that you can go to `spread > export profiles` and create your first Magento export job.
+After that you can go to `spread > export profiles` on Akeneo PIM and create your first Magento export job.

-*Magento connector configuration example* :
+*configuration example* :

 ![Magento connector configuration example](http://i.imgur.com/thNNxtO.png)